dzuk-mutant/blockchain/readme.md

 For the lack of a better term.
 This refers to just one instance right now, Counter.Social.

 [Check out my human-readable blocklist](http://telegra.ph/Instances-to-silencesuspend-on-Mastodon-06-23) for the summary on them.
+They are *pretty bad*.

 ### lolicon